sunnyha11/screenshot_node/README.md

 3a. you can add optional jpeg or png at the end: 'node node.js https://google.com jpeg'

-4. run localhost:3000 on the host machine - give a few second just incase the process is slow (i.e. reddit takes a long time to save and upload since a full page is requested"
+4. run localhost:3000 on the host machine - give a few second just in case the process is slow (i.e. reddit takes a long time to save and upload since a full page is requested)

 5. this process can be used as is or be tweaked for other utility purposes stemming from puppeteer module